 Architects and engineers can tap into the unlimited design possibilities of wood, while delivering buildings that will perform well for owners, and occupants.
 Wood is equally adapted for interior and exterior use, not only as a finish material, bringing warmth and natural beauty to interior and exterior applications.

 The efficiency of these products, in terms of both cost and construction, have made wood a material of choice across a wide variety of buildings types, including commercial, institutional and industrial construction.
 In addition, wood's versatility and sustainability, allow for its use in many structural applications.

-T3 (Timber, Transit, Technology) is the first commercial property in the United States to use engineered wood for its structure and interior.
-The 7-storey, 220,000-square-foot building was constructed with 8-foot-by-20-foot panels of engineered wood that were stacked across beams of glued, laminated timber.
-The panels themselves consisted of smaller strips of wood nailed together.
+T3 (Timber, Transit, Technology) in Minneapolis, MN is the first commercial property in the United States to use engineered wood for its structure and interior.